Intrusion detection system evasion techniques: Obfuscation

 An IDS can be evaded by obfuscating or encoding the attack payload in a way that the target computer will reverse but the IDS will not.
 In this way, an attacker can exploit the end host without alerting the IDS.

 Encoding

 Application layer protocols like HTTP allow for multiple encodings of data which are interpreted as the same value.
 For example, the string "cgi-bin" in a URL can be encoded as "%63%67%69%2d%62%69%6e" (i.e., in hexadecimal).
 A web server will view these as the same string and act on them accordingly.
-An IDS must be aware of all of the possible encodings that its end hosts accept in order to match network traffic to known-malicious sinatures.
+An IDS must be aware of all of the possible encodings that its end hosts accept in order to match network traffic to known-malicious signatures.

 Attacks on encrypted protocols such as HTTPS cannot be read by an IDS unless the IDS has a copy of the private key used by the server to encrypt the communication.
 The IDS won't be able to match the encrypted traffic to signatures if it doesn't account for this.